 As we settle in at university it can be easy to pack and forget essentials like medicine.
 It isn’t always easy to get emergency prescription medication over christmas so it is important to remember to take it with you.
 It can be handy to get a pill box for the time you are away and fill it with the pills you need for each day, so you don’t have to take all the medication home with you.

 Changing University Accommodation?

 Changing university accommodation before you go home, especially with no new accommodation set in place, can be very difficult.
 Where does all your stuff go?
-The answer is self storage.
+The answer is self storage, or in the capital London self storage.
 Don’t go throwing away loads of things, or try to cart all of your belongings home on the train with endless suitcases – you don’t need to.
 Decluttering is a good idea, but otherwise you can pop everything into local self storage and keep it safe ready to relocate to your new place when you’re ready.
 It’s accessible to you whenever you need it and you can keep it whilst you have your new accommodation so you can make the most of your space.
 It’s particularly helpful for seasonal clothing and other items, which can clutter up your precious university space unnecessarily.

 Don’t Go Lugging Those Books